|

 Text: McClure pp. 121-122

 Notes: The opening page of Chapter 9.
 Includes the publisher promotional label at the bottom.
 This leaf was remounted and reframed in a black metal frame in 2001.
 See their MNCAT online catalog entry for a few more details, searching for title "Hound of the Baskervilles manuscript leaves".
-One of four leaves that are part of the Philip and Mary Kahler Hench Collection in the Sherlock Holmes Collections at the University of Minnesota.
-(Last updated: 5/1/09)
+Donated in 1983, it is one of four leaves that are part of the Philip and Mary Kahler Hench Collection in the Sherlock Holmes Collections at the University of Minnesota.
+(Last updated: 5/4/19)

 Starts: may fall in with such a superstition, and Mortimer also,